10 Best Bait for Trout and How to Catch Them

 10. Grasshoppers

-The next listing on our best bait for trout lineup could easily be lumped in with crickets, but we chose to place them just below their natural cousins because grasshoppers are found in greater numbers than crickets and are very effective when it comes to catching trout.
-Grasshoppers can be found in a variety of sizes and it’s sometimes better to experiment and see which size or type of grasshoppers the trout in your stream or river prefer.
+The next listing on our best bait for trout lineup could easily be lumped in with crickets.
+We chose to place them just below their natural cousins because grasshoppers are found in greater numbers than crickets and are very effective for catching trout.
+Grasshoppers can be found in various sizes and it’s sometimes better to experiment and see which size or type of grasshoppers the trout in your stream or river prefer.

-The main downside when it comes to using grasshoppers is that they are not sold in bait shops or stores.
-If you want to use these as bait for your next trout fishing trip, you’ll have to do a bit of work beforehand and catch them yourself in your yard or any open field with lush grass.
+The main downside of using grasshoppers is that they are not sold in bait shops or stores.
+If you want to use these as bait for your next trout fishing trip, you’ll have to do some work beforehand and catch them yourself in your yard or any open field with lush grass.